 EV Charger Earth Rod

-Depending on the soil type, and moisture degradation/corrosion of the earth rod over time the size of the copper-clad rod EV charger earth rod should be a minimum of 3/8in diameter and f4ft in length, however, we recommend 1.5in in diameter and 9ft in length for single home EV charger installation using level 2 and Level 1 EV chargers.
-In rocky and dry soils a greater dimension copper-clad rod EV charger earth rod is required.
+Depending on the soil type and moisture degradation/corrosion of the earth rod over time, the size of the copper-clad rod EV charger earth rod should be a minimum of 3/8in diameter and 4ft in length; however, we recommend 1.5in in diameter and 9ft in length for single home EV charger installation using Level 2 and Level 1 EV chargers.
+In rocky, dry soils, a larger-diameter copper-clad EV charger earth rod is required.

-After installation of your EV charger earth rod, use the Vici VC480C+ LCD Digital Micro-ohm Meter to measure the ground resistance or continuity, and if it’s greater than 25 ohms you should install a supplementary copper-clad rod EV charger earth rod 6ft apart.
+After installing your EV charger earth rod, use the Vici VC480C+ LCD Digital Micro-ohm Meter to measure the ground resistance or continuity.
+If it’s greater than 25 ohms, install a supplementary copper-clad EV charger earth rod 6ft apart.

 Protective Multiple Earth (PME) in EV Charger Installation

-Protective Multiple Earthing (PME) connects the electrical system to the ground at multiple points, both at the supply and within the EV charger source, providing low-resistance paths to safely divert excess current into the earth.
+Protective Multiple Earthing (PME) connects the electrical system to ground at multiple points, both at the supply and within the EV charger, providing low-resistance paths to safely divert excess current into the earth.

 This setup is especially beneficial in the event of an Open-Circuit PEN Conductor fault, where the neutral wire breaks.
 In such cases, the fault current returns to the supply through parallel paths via the earth, creating a low-resistance circuit.

-This allows protective devices, such as fuses or breakers, to trip quickly by facilitating high fault currents and cutting off power to prevent shocks, fires, or equipment damage.
+This allows protective devices, such as fuses or breakers, to trip quickly by allowing high fault currents to flow and cutting off power to prevent shocks, fires, or equipment damage.
 PME is essential for maintaining safety and reliability in EV charger installations.

 NEC Specifications of Grounding